 You need a deep pocket to attend these markets.
 The duration of the market is often long, from the middle of November to Christmas day.
 Here are the prices and conditions for attending the Christmas market at Kongens Nytorv:

-Right now you can visit the market at Kongens Nytorv and taste German sausages, Danish gløgg, Spanish churros or Belgian waffles.
-After taking a round on the market, you might realise that the sellers are mostly professional traders traveling from other EU countries to Denmark for the Christmas season.
+Right now, you can visit the market at Kongens Nytorv and taste German sausages, Danish gløgg, Spanish churros or Belgian waffles.
+After taking a round on the market, you might realise that the sellers are mostly professional traders travelling from other EU countries to Denmark for the Christmas season.

 Middle markets